Superhzf/API-development/README.md

 # Initial Setup
 The following are required to work on the Home Credit default prediction service:
-* Download and unzip data from [kaggle](https://www.kaggle.com/c/home-credit-default-risk/data) and put all data into folder `VirtualDataWarehouse`
-* Follow the instructions in folder `model-retraining` to do virtual ETL and train the model.
-Please note that, the ETL part should be done in the data warehouse instead of here in reality.
 * Python 3.7.3
 * Poetry
 * [Poetry](https://github.com/sdispater/poetry)
     * `curl -sSL https://raw.githubusercontent.com/sdispater/poetry/master/get-poetry.py | python`
 * [Docker](https://docs.docker.com/v17.12/docker-for-mac/install/)
 * Run `./fire rebuild` to build the service locally
+* (Optional)Download and unzip data from [kaggle](https://www.kaggle.com/c/home-credit-default-risk/data) and
+put all data into folder `VirtualDataWarehouse`
+* (Optional)Follow the instructions in folder `model-retraining` to do virtual ETL and train the model.
+Please note that, the ETL part should be done in the data warehouse instead of here in reality.
+* Run `./fire alembic start`
 * Run `./fire alembic upgrade` to run database migrations locally
 * To make sure that everything is working, run `./go test all`